 The Five Greatest Rookie Seasons in NHL History

 As another NHL Season is set to begin, we’re reminded how much awesome young talent is on display in this league.
-The trio of high picks above will take the big-league ice for the first time soon, but they follow amazing high draft picks from recent years like Connor McDavid, Auston Matthews, and Nathan Mackinnon.
+The trio of high picks above took the league by storm last year, and they followed amazing high draft picks from recent years like Connor McDavid, Auston Matthews, and Nathan Mackinnon.
 As great as those talents performed in their rookie seasons, they didn’t do enough to make this list of elite NHL Rookies.

 Everyone loves a good Calder Trophy rookie story, when young players emerge from their junior league at the top of draft and are heralded as the next Messiah on skates.
 Young players are dissected and analyzed from shortly before the time that they reach puberty, so by the time that they are rookies, the bright lights of the hockey world are already shining upon them.
 Some superstars are not born or made, they are just simply drafted.
 From day one, these players serve notice on the rest of the league that they are forces to be reckoned with, and it is apparent from the opening puck drop of their first game.
 In fact, all of the names on this list have ultimately become household names for those who know hockey, and even for more pedestrian fans of the sport.
 Below are the five greatest rookie seasons in National Hockey League history in descending order.